Best Instant Pot Ribs

 How to remove the membrane from ribs?

-• Then, slide your fingers under the membrane and rip it off.
-Also, you could use a knife instead.
-At one end of the rack, slide a knife under the membrane and over a bone.
+In some cases, you might buy ribs with a white, shiny membrane connective tissue on the back (bone side).
+To remove the membrane, ensure the ribs are facing down (meaty part down).
+Then, slide your fingers under the membrane and rip it off.
+You could also use a knife instead.
+Slide a knife under the membrane and over a bone at one end of the rack.
 Use a paper towel to grab the edge of the membrane and pull it off.

 Can you cook frozen ribs in the instant pot?